srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 4. Deserialization while readObject()

 ### Garbage collection
-automatic destruction, if no references to an object exist
+> Automatic memory management that destroys objects that are no longer referenced.

-uses Mark and Sweep algorithm
+- uses Mark and Sweep algorithm
-System.gc(); invoke garbage collection.
+- System.gc(); invokes garbage collection.
-it is caused by three ways:
+#### Ways Garbage Collection is Triggered:
 	1. while nullfying the object     rajesh obj1=new rajesh();    obj1=null;
 	2. while assigning reference to other         obj1=obj2
 	3. while using anonymous object